udo-munk/RP2xxx-GEEK-80/README.md

 - CP/M 2.2
 - CP/M 3 banked, so with all features enabled
+- MP/M II baked with two terminals, this is Z80 only
 - UCSD p-System IV
 - FIG Forth 8080 using drive 1 as block device, so true operating system

-All implemented operating systems use 8080 instructions only, so it is possible to switch CPU's anytime, even 'on the fly'.
+All implemented operating systems other than MP/M use 8080 instructions only, so it is possible to switch CPU's anytime, even 'on the fly'.
+It is possible to implement MP/M on the 8080 also, but requires self modifying code, because the 8080 lacks various indirekt memory and port addressing.
+The DRI MP/M manuals include example code for 8080, for me it is less elegant and not very interesting, but feel free to try your self.

 The LCD can show several stati of the virtual machine, the initial shown display can be set in the configuration.
 Also the displays